centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/windows-winrm-wsman-tutorial.md

 Click **Apply** and **OK**.

-### Grant permissions about services
+### Grant permissions for services

 #### Retrieve the user SID

-To do so, run the following command in PowerShell, replacing the value *@USERNAME@* with the correct value.
+Run the following command in PowerShell, replacing the value *@USERNAME@* with the correct value.

 ```bash
 wmic useraccount where name="@USERNAME@" get name,sid